-The President's Vacation Ended Hezzaho's Bay, Mass., Oct.
+The President's Vacation Ended BUZZARD'S BAY, Mass., Oct.
 14 .-

 President Cleveland and Private Secretary Thurber left last night on board the Oneida, Commodore E.C.
 Benedict's steam yacht, for Washington.
 With favorable weather the party should reach their destination on Monday.
-Mrs. Cleveland and the children will leave tiray Gables for the White house oarly next week
+Mrs. Cleveland and the children will leave Gray Gables for the White house early next week.

 Cuban Day at Atlanta.
 ATLANTA, Ga., Oct.
-14 -- Cuban independence is to be recognized at the exposition, the directors having decided to have a Cuban independence day during November.
+14.-Cuban independence is to be recognized at the exposition, the directors having decided to have a Cuban independence day during November.
 The Cubans of the United States interested in the revolution in Cuba will be invited here, and several prominent men are to be asked to address them.

-ELOPERS FAIL
+ELOPERS FAIL.

-Sedulis and St. Joseph Couples Forced
+Sedalla and St. Joseph Couples Forced to Return Home Unmarried.

-to Return Home Unmarried.
-Quincy, III., Oct.
-14.-Leonord Menefe, aged is, and Luiu Yuchs, aged 15, left their homes at Sedalia, Mo., Thursday and came here to be married.
-They were taken in charge by the polise on their arrival here and were sent back home last night.
+QUINCY, Ill., Oct.
+14.-Leonord Menefe, aged 18, and Lulu Yuchs, aged 16, left their homes at Sedalia, Mo,, Thursday and came here to be married.
+They were taken in charge by the police on their arrival here and were sent back home last night.
 They eloped once before, going to Kansas.
 They met the same fate that they have encountered here.
 Both express their intention of trying it again, and hope that the third effort will prove a charm.

-a charm.
-St. Joseph.
-Mo., Oct.
-14.-J. Will Gray and Miss Mary Frances Judson returned from St. Louis yesterday unmarried.
-The girl is a daughter of W. R. Judson of the Turner-Frazer Mercantile company and the would-be Mercantile company and the would-be groom is a salesman in a shoe house.
-Tuesday the young lady went to Atchison, ostensibly to visit friends, but instead was met at that place by Gray and the two left for St. Louis.
+ST. JOSEPH, Mo., Oct.
+11.-J. Will Gray and Miss Mary Frances Judson returned from St. Louis vesterday unmarried.
+The girl is a daughter of W. R. Judson of the Turner-Frazer Mercantile company and the would-be groom is a salesman in a shoe house.
+Tuesday the young lady went to Atchison. ostensibly to visit friends, but instead was met at that place by Gray and the two left for St. Louis.
 As soon as they arrived there they applied for a license, but were refused because Miss Judson is under 18.
-After exhausting all efforts they gave it up and returned here, where Gray made another effort to secure a license, but another effort to secure a license, but failed again.
-By this time the par-ents of the girl captured her.
-The re-sult is yet in doubt.
+After exhausting all efforts they gave it up and returned here, where Gray made another effort to secure a license, but failed again.
+By this time the parents of the girl captured her.
+The result is yet in doubt.